Azuriru/SVTS/README.md

-Svelte 4 + Vite + TypeScript boilerplate for future projects
+Svelte 4 + Vite + Tailwind + TypeScript boilerplate for future projects

+i18n works out of the box.